tetherless-world/materialsmine/README.md

 cd /app/whyis
 python manage.py runserver -h 0.0.0.0
 ```
-The visualization then will be accessed on "http://localhost:5000/viz".
 Then, you only need to refresh your webpage to see your changes immediately after you make changes to the visualization.
 After you finished the visualization changes, you can shutdown the developing mode with CTRL+c.
 Then you have to restart apache2 and celeryd service by